anandu79/IP-geolocation-containerized-project-with-Application-Load-Balancer/README.md

 Now we have to create a target group.

-1. On the navigation panel, under LOAD BALANCING, choose Target Groups.
+1. On the navigation panel, under LOAD BALANCING, choose **Target Groups**.

-2. Choose Create target group.
+2. Choose **Create target group**.

-3. For Choose a target type, select Instances to register targets by instance ID.
+3. For **Choose a target type**, select Instances to register targets by instance ID.

-4. For Target group name, type a name for the target group.
+4. For **Target group name**, type a name for the target group.
 Select HTTP protocol and set protocol as 80.
 Protocol version should be set as HTTP1.

-5. In health checks section, go to "advanced healt checks" and set the success codes as 200-499.
+5. In **health checks section**, go to "advanced healt checks" and set the success codes as 200-499.

 6. Provide an appropriate name tag if needed.

-7. Choose Next.
+7. Choose **Next**.

 8. Register targets